alexanderlvarfolomeev/sc-analyzer/README.md

-# SC-Analizer
+# SC-Analyzer

 ## About

-SC-Analizer is static code analizer for Java, which uses JavaParser to gain compilation units' AST.
+SC-Analyzer is static code analyzer for Java, which uses JavaParser to gain compilation units' AST.

 ### Run arguments.
 Existing flags